iotaledger/ec.ixi/README.md

 ### Step 1: Create your Cluster

-- In the **Actors** section, create a new actor (or more).
+- In the **Actors** section, create a new actor (or multiple).
 This section contains all actors controlled by you.
-- Add the actor in your **Cluster** section with a positive trust value (e.g. `0.2`).
+- Add the actor in your **Cluster** section with a positive trust value (e.g. `0.2` or `1`).
 This section contains all actors you base your confirmation on.
 It can include both actors you control as well as actors from other people.

 ### Step 2: Issue a new Transfer

 - Enter a random tryte sequence as seed (**never use a real seed!**) in your **Wallet** section and generate addresses.
 - Choose one of those addresses and change its initial balance (e.g. by 1000 iotas) in the **Cluster** section.
 This will give you some tokens to play around with.
-It will only be recognized by the actors controlled by you.
+Note that these tokens will only be recognized by the actors controlled by you.
 - In the **Wallet** section click on the **send** button and issue a new transfer.
 - A new transfer should now appear in your **Transfer** section.
 When clicking on **status**, the confidence for each transaction should be `0`.